grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 Grafana allows you manage alerting rules for an external Cortex or Loki instance.

-For both Cortex and Loki to work with Grafana alerting, ruler API has to be enabled via configuration of the respective service. `local` rule storage type, which is default for Loki, only supports viewing rules.
-Configure one of the other rule storage types to be able to edit rules.
-When configuring a Grafana Prometheus datasource to point to Cortex, use the legacy `/api/prom` prefix, not `/prometheus`.
-Only single-binary mode is currently supported, currently not possible to provide a separate URL for the ruler API.
+In order for both Cortex and Loki data sources to work with Grafana 8.0 alerting, enable the ruler API by configuring their respective services.
+The`local` rule storage type, the default for Loki, only supports viewing of rules.
+If you want to edit rules, then configure one of the other rule storage types.
+When configuring a Grafana Prometheus data source to point to Cortex, use the legacy `/api/prom` prefix, not `/prometheus`.
+Only single-binary mode is currently supported, and it is not possible to provide a separate URL for the ruler API.

 ## Add or edit a Cortex or Loki managed alerting rule